rss2025-4/rosbags/README.rst

    git clone https://gitlab.com/ternaris/rosbags.git

    cd rosbags
-   python -m venv venv
-   . venv/bin/activate

-   pip install -r requirements-dev.txt pip install -e .
+   uv sync

 This creates a new virtual environment with the necessary python dependencies and installs rosbags in editable mode.
 The rosbags code base uses pytest as its test runner, run the test suite by simply invoking::

-   pytest
+   uv run pytest

 To build the documentation from its source run sphinx-build::

-   sphinx-build -a docs public
+   uv run sphinx-build -a docs public

 The entry point to the local documentation build should be available under ``public/index.html``.